 Adult Mental Health I

-Purpose: Building the capacity of primary care clinicians and clinical team members to effectively manage mental health conditions in adults
+Purpose: Build the capacity of primary care clinicians and clinical team members to effectively manage mental health conditions in adults.

-Sample topics: Depression, anxiety, assessing for suicide risk; bipolar disorder; PTSD, stopping psychiatric medications, insomnia
+Sample topics: Depression, anxiety, assessing for suicide risk; bipolar disorder; PTSD, OCD and related disorders, insomnia

 Faculty: